-Your son should reduce his activities for 24 hours after surgery.
+Your child should reduce their activities for 24 hours after surgery.
 Please make sure that your child has adult supervision as they fully recover from the anaesthetic and surgery.

-Your son should be able to return to school/ childcare/ kindergarten after three to five days.
+Your child should be able to return to school/ childcare/ kindergarten after three to five days.
+Please check with your doctor before you leave the hospital.